iceexplorer/debian_ubuntu_simplify/README.md

 The scripts are mainly tested on Debian, but also on Ubuntu.
 It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu).
 Please give feedback on what distros these scripts might be useful on (I only do Debian and some Ubuntu`s for fun).

 # How to run the scripts right now?
 Sometime in the near future, there will be a user-friendly script to use the scripts released here.
-Right now, these scripts are NOT user-friendly 🤭 even though this whole project is about being user-friendly 🤪 I just need a bit more time to do so.
+Right now, these scripts are NOT user-friendly 🤭 even though this whole project is about being user-friendly 🤪 I just need a bit more time to make them user-friendly.
 Until I find the time, this is how you can run the scripts:

 **ALL scripts NEED to be run as super-root.
 To be super-root use the command "su -" in the command line **

+Example to become "super root" su -
+(enter root password, NOT your user password, but the password to the root account.
+If you do not have the root password, run this script as sudo https://github.com/iceexplorer/debian_ubuntu_simplify/blob/main/scripts/system/ubuntu_enable_root.sh )

 The scripts have ONLY been verified to run as the super-administrator on Debian.
 This will mean running the command "su - " (without the " in the front and beginning ").
 DO NOT try to run the scripts without the "-" marker after the "su" statement.
 The "-" in Debian means that you are a "super admin".
 If you skip the "-", you are only a regular root user.
 The regular one (without the "-" argument) will work in most cases.
 In the cases it DO NOT work, the scripts might cause serious "fuck ups" in your system since fail-overs are not planned.
 If in the command line Debian ALWAYS uses the "-" argument when SUing!
 Else you WILL fuck up in the end (when it truly matters).